CasparvdBroek/BLEtoMQTT/README.md

  The app has been tried on Samsung S9, S9+ and 'Galaxy Tab A'.
 Running Android 10 and 11.
 ## Installation
 Clone repository and open in Android IDE.
 Build apk and install on your device.
-Using an Android file manager create a new directory in the user root called 'ble2mqtt' (/mnt/sdcard/ble2mqtt) in which to place the setup.json file.
+Using an Android file manager create a new directory in the user root called 'bletomqtt' (/mnt/sdcard/bletomqtt) in which to place the setup.json file.

+The GitHub repository contains an example setup.json and a prebuilt apk.

 Go in to Settings->App->BLEtoMQTT and grant location and file privileges

-Restart app and on user screen press service start button - a permanent notification should be generated.
+Restart app and on user screen press 'service start' button - a permanent notification should be generated.
 If no notification is generated then refer to Problems section.

 ## setup.json
 ## Privileges